Skip to main content

 IMC prioritizes both the art and science of marketing:

-Fortunately, the West Virginia University's Integrated Marketing Communications graduate program, offered within the Reed College of Media, sets students up for success by teaching them to tackle an extensive spectrum of marketing roles from specialized to all-encompassing.
+Fortunately, the West Virginia University's Integrated Marketing Communications graduate program, offered within the Reed School of Media and Communications, sets students up for success by teaching them to tackle an extensive spectrum of marketing roles from specialized to all-encompassing.

 Students start off by taking IMC 610: Introduction to IMC, during which the fundamentals of creative strategy and measurable actions are applied in a detailed plan for a brand of the student’s choice.
 With the basics covered, other courses delve into everything from IMC 611: Market Research & Analysis to IMC 635: Visual Information Design and beyond.
 The clearly laid out curriculum allows students to pursue an Area of Emphasis, which helps guide students with particular interests in specializations such as Data Marketing Communications.